 Interestingly, community stoichiometry values did not follow the P concentration in the water, which was in contrast to our first hypothesis that communities at high P sites should show higher %P and lower C:P and N:P than at low P sites.
 This is surprising, as two other studies also studying macroinvertebrates (Singer & Battin, 2007; Beck et al., 2023), found increasing community %P under high water P concentrations and similarly to Prater et al. (2015) reported shifts towards P-rich taxa.
 Community stoichiometry is most likely mainly driven by community composition and originates from the proportion of taxa that are rich and/or poor for a given nutrient.
 Teurlincx et al. (2017) demonstrated that a shift in plankton community C:P was caused by a change in community composition following nutrient enrichment, rather than stoichiometric plasticity of the individual taxa.
 Although there are stoichiometric variations among families or genera (McManamay et al., 2011; Morse et al., 2012; Mehler et al., 2013), those variations should be larger among classes or orders (Fagan et al., 2002; González et al., 2011; but see also González et al., 2018) due to general differences in body structure or metabolism between more distant lineages resulting in more contrasted nutrient requirements.
 In our study, the decrease in community %P with increasing water P went along with a sharp decrease of insect abundances at low N sites – a generally P-rich class with many species being sensitive to high nutrient levels (Friberg et al., 2010; Beck et al., 2022).
 Malacostraca and Oligochaeta – the most abundant taxonomic groups together with Insecta – are less rich in P and increased in proportion, which probably caused the overall decline in community %P stoichiometry.
 The proportion of Oligochaeta increased independently of N level (and especially at high N sites), which is not surprising as taxa of this group tend to dominate under high nutrient conditions (McCormick et al., 2004; Ortiz & Puig, 2007).
 Opposite trends in Malacostraca and Insecta – a moderate increase of Insecta while Malacostraca decline – could have reduced the effect on community %P under these conditions.

 Also within macroinvertebrate groups community stoichiometry was altered, indicating that within-class taxonomic shifts also affect community stoichiometry.
-The responses however varied among groups and for Insecta and Malacostraca we could confirm our hypothesis: there seems to be a shift towards P-rich taxa under high P concentrations, for example an increase in P-rich Diptera in Insecta while proportions of P-poor Coleoptera decreased (data not shown).
+The responses however varied among groups.
+For Insecta and Malacostraca we could confirm our hypothesis: there seems to be a shift towards P-rich taxa under high P concentrations, for example an increase in P-rich Diptera in Insecta while proportions of P-poor Coleoptera decreased (data not shown).
+Hirudinea seemed to be independent towards external nutrient drivers likely, at least partly, due to a hematophagous (parasitic) feeding strategy expressed widely within this group.
+The opposite responses of community stoichiometry under different levels of nitrogen as observed for Gastropoda, could indicate a biochemical co-limitation of nitrogen and phosphorus (Arrigo, 2005).